imagekit-developer/imagekit-nodejs/README.md

 **17. Delete Folder**

 This will delete the specified folder and all nested files & folders as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/delete-folder).
-This method accepts full path of folder that is to be deleted.
+This method accepts the full path of the folder that is to be deleted.

 ```js
 // Using Callback Function